The snip – a complete guide to getting a vasectomy

 It is not usually possible to get a reversal on the NHS.
 If it is available then be prepared to face a long waiting list.
 Reversals are available privately, though can cost in the thousands to perform.

-17. At what age can you get a vasectomy?
+17. At what age can you get the snip?

 Legally speaking, if you are over the age of 18 then you are eligible for the procedure without legal consent.
 Doctors tend to advise against having a vasectomy under the age of 30, in case you change your mind in the future or meet a partner who would like to have children.